-Every year, an estimated 500,000 people from El Salvador, Guatemala, and Honduras flee extreme violence and poverty and head north through Mexico to find safety.
+Every year, hundreds of thousands of people from El Salvador, Guatemala, and Honduras flee extreme violence and poverty and head north through Mexico to find safety.
 The high levels of violence in the region, known as the Northern Triangle of Central America (NTCA), are comparable to that in war zones where MSF has worked for decades.

 The countries of the NTCA have long been burdened by deep social inequality, political instability, and conflict—and in some cases have been further destabilized by US interventions in the region over the past 40 years.
 Now these countries are also contending with the rapid expansion of transnational organized crime, which has exploded over the past decade.
 Across this region, drug and human trafficking by criminal groups known as maras, coupled with widespread corruption and weak law enforcement, have resulted in an environment where civilians face the ever-present threat of violence.

 Gang-related murders, kidnappings, extortion, and sexual violence are daily facts of life.
 “In my country, killing is ordinary—it is as easy as killing an insect with your shoe,” said one man from Honduras, who was threatened by gang members for refusing their demand for protection money, and later shot three times.

 Central Americans fleeing violence often face more of the same along the migration route through Mexico.
 In 2020, MSF published a special report based on 480 interviews and testimonies of Central American migrants and asylum seekers, experiences of MSF staff, and medical data from more than 26,000 people helped along the migration route through Mexico during the first nine months of 2019.

 Now refugees and migrants across the region are also facing the coronavirus pandemic.
 People on the move and in detention throughout the region are at particularly high risk of contracting the disease.

 The facts about the Central American refugee and humanitarian crisis